DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-05 LD Meeting Notes.md

 ### Aiden's Lighting of Matthew's Level

+- Use `MatthewBlock2_POCCopy`
+- Add a light in that one corner

 ### Which Levels Have Been Made, but Aren't in the Pool of Levels?

 ### Set-dressing Using the Existing Props